2 Powerful Questions to Improve Your Marriage

 When we’re hurt we shift focus to what our spouse said or did.
 We forget to reflect on our own words and actions.

-But, I actually want to take you deeper still.
+But, I want to take you deeper still.
 Even if you did reflect on your words or actions and took responsibility… did you reflect on your thoughts or motives?

 Words and actions are on the surface and pretty hard to deny.
 But, thoughts and motives go deeper than the surface.